-Non-stretch or not very stretchy and having a width from 5 to 10 mm.
-Mine here are 7 mm.
+Non-stretch or not very stretchy and has a width from 5 to 10 mm.
+Mine here is 7 mm.
 You can use cotton, satin straps – anything that is fine to touch the skin.
 Do not use some fancy straps that have a rough surface!

 What we will be doing is cover the zig-zag seams.
 Important: the strap is applied on the inside part of the cup – where the lining is.
-On this example the strap will cover both the foam and the lining.
+In this example, the strap will cover both the foam and the lining.

 The red marks show where the stitch must lay.
 Stitch carefully.
 It may seem hard at first, but with a little exercise, in time you’ll get it right.

-Straps may be to long.
-Cut them, but not exactly at the edge, rather leave some addition of 5 mm:
+Straps may be too long.
+Cut them, but not exactly at the edge, rather leave some addition of 5 mm.

 This one must be aligned to the joined seam from the lower part of the cup.

-Again, I’m using the special foot with zigzag stitch.
-For perfect match I align the notch and start stitching from the notch to the end of the cup.
+Again, I’m using the special foot with a zigzag stitch.
+For a perfect match, I align the notch and start stitching from the notch to the end of the cup.

 It is easier for first tries to stitch in halves.
 Now, turn the cup and stitch the other half.

 Here is a cup.
 The notch is aligned with the lower seam.